SotnikovDV/PHP_DEV_27_TASK_25.9/README.md

 ## 2. Use

-1. Load all files and put it in server root.
+Load all files and put it in server root.
+Go to index.php
-2. Import gallery.sql to MySQL database
-3. Go to index.php

 ***